 There are many reasons for this frustration.
 One of them is that we tend to be overly optimistic in our earlier years, so we have several unmet expectations after reaching our later life stages.
 Naturally, we feel disappointed when our hopes and dreams don’t come to pass.
 Another reason is our susceptibility to self-comparison.
 We look around at our peers with seemingly better homes, marriages, careers, and relationships with their kids and feel like failures.

 The good news is that the same research also indicates that, eventually, most of us will probably reach a point where our happiness exceeds any other stage in life, including our youngest years.

 Antidotes for the Midlife Blues

-An emotional upturn and sunnier outlook on life typically start in our 60s as we anticipate our golden years, learn how to be more content, and feel less regret about the past.
+An emotional upturn and sunnier outlook on life typically start in our 60s.
+We are anticipating our golden years and learning to be more content.
+We feel less regret about the past.